Malky157/SimchaFund-React/README.md

 and run `dotnet watch run`

 ##
-This project is not completly finished yet.
+This project is not completely  finished yet.